How to write cold emails that get replies in 2026

 Before diving into tactics, you need to understand why people respond to cold emails in the first place.
 It comes down to three factors:

-- Relevance: Does this email address a problem I actually have?
+Does this email address a problem I actually have?
+The more targeted, the higher the reply rate.

-- Effort: How easy is it to respond or take the next step?
+How easy is it to respond or take the next step?
+Low-friction CTAs dramatically increase replies.

 Every element of your cold email should optimize for at least one of these factors.
 Let's break down how.